Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Conclusion

-\textbf{Limitations and future work} While our construction provides a principled foundation, it is not unique—alternative measures may satisfy the same properties.
-This opens up opportunities to develop criteria or selection procedures that help identify which measure is most appropriate in practice.
-Similarly, we focused on a specific set of properties, but many other aspects—such as efficiency or interpretability could enrich the framework and extend its applicability.
-On the empirical side, our study was primarily comparative within the proposed framework; extending evaluations to a wider spectrum of uncertainty quantification and uncertainty representation methods would offer deeper insights into its practical utility.
-Exciting opportunities also lie in exploring richer data domains, such as spatial, graph-structured, or functional data, where the interaction between kernel scores and domain structure could reveal new insights.
-Similarly, adapting the proposed measures to generalized kernel scores, such as weighted scores \citep{doi:10.1137/22M1532184}, could allow further tailoring of the measures for a specific task, such as the identification of extreme events.
-Finally, additional theoretical work on the relationship between kernel scores and maximum mean discrepancy may uncover additional properties and guide the principled design of task-specific “optimal” measures.
+\textbf{Limitations and future work} While our framework provides a principled foundation, it is not unique; alternative measures may satisfy the same properties.
+Developing principled selection procedures for choosing or learning suitable kernels remains an important direction for future research.
+In particular, exploring alternative score constructions, such as weighted kernel scores \citep{doi:10.1137/22M1532184}, different kernel families (e.g., Laplace or inverse-multiquadratic), or learnable kernels could enable more targeted sensitivity to specific phenomena, such as extreme events.
+Similarly, improving the bandwidth selection procedure within the kernel, for example, by mixing different scales, could further improve empirical performance.
+In general, our work focused on a specific set of theoretical properties, and extending the analysis to other aspects such as computational efficiency, scalability, or interpretability could broaden the framework and extend its applicability.
+Exciting opportunities also lie in exploring other data domains, such as graph-structured data, where the usage of kernel scores could open up new possibilities of uncertainty quantification in, for example, molecule design.
+Empirically, extending the evaluation to a broader range of generative models, including diffusion and flow-based architectures, may provide further insight into the practical behavior of kernel-based scores.
+Finally, further theoretical investigation of the relationship between kernel scores and maximum mean discrepancy could yield new insights into their geometric and statistical properties, potentially guiding the principled design of uncertainty measures that are optimal for a specific downstream task.